concord-consortium/portal-report/README.md

 Check recent git tags to open the most recent version.

 It expects two URL params: `reportUrl` and `token`.
-If they are not provided, it will be using fake data, so it's easy to work on some features without connecting to the real Portal instance.
+If they are not provided, it will use fake data, so it's easy to work on some features without connecting to the real Portal instance.

+At this time the portal report data can be presented in report view or in dashboard view.
+By default the report view is shown; add the URL parameter `dashboard=true` (or any value other than "false") to show the tabular dashboard view.

 ## Library